 Fermilab's Accelerator Complex

-Fermilab's accelerator complex comprises seven particle accelerators and storage rings.
-It produces the world's most powerful, high-energy neutrino beam and provides proton beams for various experiments and R&D programs.
+Fermilab's particle accelerators help drive discovery in fundamental physics, innovations in accelerator science and advances in accelerator-based applications.
+Its main accelerator complex comprises four particle accelerators and storage rings — the Linac, Booster, Recycler and Main Injector — the last of which produces the world's most powerful, high-energy neutrino beam and provides proton beams for various experiments and R&D programs.

 Fermilab's accelerators and how they fit into the laboratory's accelerator complex are described below.

 Proton beams enter the Fermilab Booster from the Linac, accelerating through its approximately 1,500-foot-circumference ring to an energy of 8 GeV.
-The Booster will provide low-energy neutrino beam for the MicroBooNE experiment, as well as the Muon g-2 and Mu2e experiments.
+The Booster provides low-energy neutrino beam for the MicroBooNE experiment, as well as the Muon g-2 and Mu2e experiments.
 It also provides beam to the Recycler.

 Muon Delivery Ring

 Some of the proton beam from the Booster will be used to produce pions in a specially designed target system.
 For the Muon g-2 and Mu2e experiments, these pions will then decay into particles called muons.
-These muons circulate through the 144-foot-circumference Muon Delivery Ring.
+The parent protons circulate through the 500-meter-circumference Muon Delivery Ring.
 The Muon Delivery Ring delivers these muons into a muon storage ring for further study.